aterrien/forp-PHP-profiler/README.md

 - @ProfileCaption

-Adds caption to function.
+Adds caption to functions.
 Caption string may contain references (#<param num>) to parameters of the function.

 ```php
 /**